||Reuse of Recycled Grey Wastewater in Green Roofs: A Sustainable Strategy to Improve Water Urban Availability.|

 The approach adopted in the framework of this thesis is based on three complementary parts:

 Keywords: Green roofs; Environment; Water management; Water reuse; Green building technologies.

 Modality of the application

 Candidates are invited to download the SWaTH Mobile App and Log In to check the updated status of their application.

-Candidates who pass Stage 2 will be invited for an online presentation from 26-29 October 2022.
+Candidates who pass Stage 2 will be invited for an online presentation between 19 and 21 October 2022.

 The Ph.D. thesis will start on November 01, 20222, and 3-month mobilities will take place twice a year for a period of 3 years.